Sunday 28 September 2014

 To find out how to locate us once you get to Stanmer Park, or for more general directions information, click here.

-We are seeking sponsors for Apple Day 2014 – can you help?
+We are seeking further sponsors – can you help?
 If so, contact us.

 Thank you to the following organisations who have already confirmed they will be making Apple Day 2014 possible: